DKowalski111/cache-lab/README.md

 # Purpose
-Just for exercise purposes - this is a very simple, basic and primitive caching library with LRU, LFU, TinyLFU.
-Works in multithreaded environment.
-It includes TTL, SWR, jittering and more.
+Just for exercise purposes - this is a very simple, basic and primitive caching library.
+Currently includes SWR mechanisms.
+Todo/in progress:
+- Eviction policies:
+  - FIFO
+  - LFU
+  - LRU
+  - TinyLFU